 Lacson.
 Similar to Gotuaco, marketing and selling efforts are for face to face meeting with prospects.
 Additional promotions are made through their accredited hospital, clinics and dental network as well as car shops.
 It has used social media by putting up a facebook page where it posts their services and company events.
 Amongst the key competitors, Lacson has the most robust website in terms of content.
 It even has a facility to gather data for key products (motor car and fire insurance) which enables them to release a proposal within 24 hours.

 Howden.
 Formerly Accette and recently bought by the Howden Group based in UK, Howden is poised to ramp up its operations in the Philippines through massive global and regional marketing and sales efforts similar to what other strong global players like Marsh and Aon do.
-Locally, the Zuellig group still owns the vast minority of the company, the network of which still provides most of the revenue stream for Howden.
+Locally, the Zuellig group still owns a substantial minority stake in the company, the network of which still provides most of the revenue stream for Howden.